 Mr. Collins feels like a miserable sot and a bore of a man and with the screwball caricature of Melville Cooper, it feels all the more like miscasting.
 Meanwhile, Mrs. Bingely has a lacerating post to maintain as the picture’s snide gossip.
-It appears her only function in the plot is to be mean-spirited, making Darcy incrementally more tolerable.
+It appears her only function in the plot is to be churlish, making Darcy incrementally more tolerable.

 Edna May Oliver for one is always prepared to play a no-nonsense patroness, in this case, Lady Catherine, who orchestrates events so her dear nephew might test the waters of romance.
 Because Mr. Darcy and Ms. Bennett are meant to be together and they are both able to cast aside their own issues to recognize just how much they care for one another.

 Finally watching Olivier and Garson in a passionate embrace is a dream come true but, as for myself, I couldn’t help but get distracted by fond memories of Wuthering Heights and Random Harvest.
 How I wish I could same the same of this movie.
 Still, I’m clouded by my own blind spots and personal hangups.
 You must make your own judgment.